insane-adding-machines/unicore-mx-examples/README.md

 ## Reuse

-If you want to use libopencm3 in your own project, this examples repository shows the general way.
+If you want to use unicore-mx in your own project, this examples repository shows the general way.
 (If there's interest, we can make a stub template repository)